All Episodes

 But you wouldn't be Republican just to be Republican.

-It turns the reason you're Republican, the reason you vote Republican, the reason you fight for them, is because of the ideals that they're the best people right now.
+It turns out the reason you're Republican, the reason you vote Republican, the reason you fight for them, is because of the ideals that they're the best people right now.

-So I'm a conservative first.
+I'm a conservative first.

-Not not a re not a Republican.
+Not a Republican.

 Conservative.

-Okay, so no so wait a minute now.
+Okay, so wait a minute now.

 Okay.

-Well uh i i i it's the whole the whole thing.
+Well, it's the whole thing.

 I mean, your persona, which I don't mind, because if people listen to you long enough, they get it.

-That you're goofing around half the time, you know, they the half the brains, blah, blah, blah.
+You know, the half the brains, blah, blah, blah.

 Okay.

-Who are you are you upset at what I say about independence?
+Are you upset at what I say about independence?

 Is that what it is?

-No, no, no, no, I don't care.
+No, no, no, no, I don't.

-It's not part of the whole ya.
+It's not part of the whole ya-ya.

 What I'm doing is working.

-Nothing I can do about this guy.
+There's nothing I can do about this guy.

-Let's say some little slime ball reporter for a Chicago weekly writes something about me that makes Oh no no no, I don't mean that.
+Let's say some little slime ball reporter for a Chicago Weekly writes something about me that makes- Oh, no, no, no, I don't mean that.

 Well, how can I possibly defend myself against that when I'm not there?

-No, no, I you can't.
+No, no, you can't.

 You can't.

-Okay, but you're tripping your but I'm just saying so many times I wish you would more talk about your the heart of Rush Limbaugh than just this simple um conservative or like the civil conservative or the simple Republican.
+But I'm just saying so many times I wish you would more talk about the heart of Rush Limbaugh than just the simple conservative or like the simple conservative or the simple Republican.

-Basically what you what you're telling me, Dorothy, you want to hear my feminine side.
+Basically, what you're telling me, Dorothy, you want to hear my feminine side.

 No, I do not.

-Oh stop.
+Oh, stop.

-Uh no, I don't want to hear your feminine side.
+No, I don't want to hear your feminine side.

-I can't believe the first one's gone.
+The first one's gone.

-On our website and on your iPad app.
+But it lives forever on our website and on your iPad app.

 Search Rush Limbaugh on the App Store.